- Original Article

 Characteristics of patients

 In this study, a total of 425 localized ccRCC patients were divided into three cohorts.
 According to a random ratio of 7:3, the training cohort consisted of 267 ccRCC patients from center 1 and the validation cohort consisted of 114 ccRCC patients from center 1.
 The external testing cohort consisted of 44 ccRCC patients from center 2.
-Univariate analysis showed no significant differences in patient age, sex, and tumor location in all three cohorts (> 0.05).
-There were significant differences in renal vein invasion, collecting system invasion, tumor size, PT stage, IUSP grade, and histological tumor necrosis in all three cohorts (< 0.05).
+Univariate analysis showed no significant differences in patient age, sex, and tumor location in all three cohorts (p > 0.05).
+There were significant differences in renal vein invasion, collecting system invasion, tumor size, PT stage, IUSP grade, and histological tumor necrosis in all three cohorts (p < 0.05).
 The tumor maximum diameter and PN stage were significantly different in the training and external testing cohort but not in the validation cohort (p = 0.536, p = 0.080).
 The demographic characteristics, clinical imaging information, and clinicopathological information of the three cohorts are summarized in Table 1.

 Feature selection and radiomics signature construction